Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

-© 2026 Adhiksit

-This repository contains original conceptual research, engineering analysis, simulations, and documentation developed by the author.

-No part of this work may be reproduced, modified, redistributed, or used for commercial purposes without prior written permission.

-This repository is publicly accessible for educational and evaluation purposes only.

----
 # PiRo (Piezoelectric Robot)

 PiRo is a conceptual underwater robotic fish exploring piezoelectric energy harvesting as an auxiliary power mechanism for low-power marine robotics.